 “Our planet faces huge challenges because of the growing population and increasing competition for scarce resources, and we believe that insects are part of the solution” Antoine Hubert - IPIFF President

 IPIFF is an EU non-profit organisation which represents the interests of the insect production sector towards EU policy makers, European stakeholders & citizens.
-Composed of more than 30 members, IPIFF promotes the use of insects & insect derived products as top tier source of nutrients for human consumption & animal feed.
+Composed of 40 members, IPIFF promotes the use of insects & insect derived products as top tier source of nutrients for human consumption & animal feed.

 IPIFF main mission is to promote the wider use of insects as an alternative or new source of protein for human consumption and animal feed through continuous dialogue with the European institutions (i.e. the European Commission, the EU Member States authorities, the European Parliament and the European Food Safety Authority).
 Notably, IPIFF centres its activities around advocating for appropriate EU legislative frameworks to apply to insect production.